markcheret/footnotes/readme.txt

 - Bugfix: Reference container: edits to optional basic responsive page layout style sheet

 = 2.2.10 =
-- Bugfix: Reference container: add option for table borders to revert 2.0.0/2.0.1 change made on user request, thanks to @noobishh
+- Bugfix: Reference container: add option for table borders to revert 2.0.0/2.0.1 change, thanks to @noobishh bug report
 - Bugfix: Reference container: add missing container ID in function name in one of the four table row templates
 - Bugfix: Reference container, tooltips: URL wrap: support also file transfer protocol URLs

 = 2.2.9 =
-- Bugfix: Reference container, widget_text hook: support for multiple reference containers in a page, thanks to @justbecuz
+- Bugfix: Reference container, widget_text hook: support for multiple reference containers in a page, thanks to @justbecuz bug report
 - Update: Priority levels: set widget_text default to 98 and update its description in the dashboard Priority level tab
 - Bugfix: Reference container, tooltips: URL wrap: account for RFC 2396 allowed characters in parameter names
 - Bugfix: Reference container, tooltips: URL wrap: exclude URLs also where the equals sign is preceded by an entity or character reference